About Barron County

 How can I search for someone recently arrested in Barron County, Wisconsin?

 To search for someone recently arrested in Barron County, you can use the Barron County Jail inmate lookup service.
-The Barron County Jail is located at 1420 State Hwy 25 North, Barron, WI.
-You can visit the Barron County Sheriff's Office website for an online inmate search tool or contact the jail directly at (715) 537-5559 for assistance with locating an inmate.
+The Barron Jail is located at 1420 State Hwy 25 North, Barron, WI.
+You can visit the county Sheriff's Office website for an online inmate search tool or contact the jail directly at (715) 537-5559 for assistance with locating an inmate.

 Mugshots and booking photos in Barron County can be obtained through the Barron County Sheriff's Office.
 The Sheriff's Office may provide access to these photos via their official website or upon request at their office located at 1420 State Hwy 25 North, Barron, WI.
-It is advisable to call the office at (715) 537-3106 to inquire about the availability and process for obtaining these records.
+You should call the office at (715) 537-3106 to inquire about the availability and process for obtaining these records.

 You can look up sex offenders in Barron County by accessing the Wisconsin Sex Offender Registry.
 This registry is maintained by the Wisconsin Department of Corrections and provides a searchable online database.
 Visit the Wisconsin Sex Offender Registry website to search for offenders by name, location, or proximity to a specific address in Barron County.